ananis25/product-search/notes.md

 ### Possible alternatives

-I found a stealth startup called [Tonita](https://www.tonita.co/) with the objective of "reimagining online commerce search".
+- I found a stealth startup called [Tonita](https://www.tonita.co/) with the objective of "reimagining online commerce search".
 Considering previous work from one of the founders, they seem to build around a natural language based search experience.
 When launched, I expect it looks something akin to Google shopping, but more conversational.

     The Google shopping system is described in this [paper](https://arxiv.org/abs/2109.00702).

+- [Looria](https://www.looria.com) seems to be another interesting product that curates product recommendations from Reddit comments and online reviews.
+Though, the search filters are primitive and exploration is left to the user.
+With better UX, they could be a good alternative too.

 ## Feature ideas